YaokaiYang-assaultmaster/PythonPortScanner/README.md

 		- `delay` the time in seconds that a TCP socket waits until timeout.
 The valid delay range is 1s to 100s.
 The default value is 10s.
 	4. `show_target_ports(self)` is used to print out the list of ports being scanned.
 	5. `show_delay(self)` is used to print out the delay in seconds that a TCP socket waits until timeout.
+	6. An example usage case is showed in `PortScanExample.py`